-297 Commonwealth was designed by Peabody and Stearns, architects, and built in 1899-1900 by Woodbury & Leighton, builders, for textile machinery manufacturer George Albert Draper and his wife Jessie Fremont (Preston) Draper.
+297 Commonwealth was designed by Peabody and Stearns, architects, and built in 1899-1900 by Woodbury & Leighton, contractors and builders, for textile machinery manufacturer George Albert Draper and his wife, Jessie Fremont (Preston) Draper.
 They lived in Hopedale, where George Draper’s firm was located, and built 297 Commonwealth as their winter home.
-Jessie P. Draper is shown as the owner on the original building permit application, dated November 6, 1899, and on the 1908 and 1917 Bromley maps.
+Jessie P. Draper is shown as the owner on the original building permit application, dated November 6, 1899.

 Plans for the house are included in the Peabody and Stearns Collection in the Boston Public Library’s Arts Department (reference PS/MA.051).
 The plans reference a November 2, 1899, contact between Jessie Draper and Woodbury & Leighton.

 Click here to view the original plans for 297 Commonwealth.

 Jessie Draper purchased the land for 297 Commonwealth on May 16, 1899, from George A. Nickerson, the eastern 45 feet of a 78 foot wide lot he had purchased on January 19, 1895, from Gordon Dexter.
 George and Ellen (Touzalin) Nickerson had built their home at 303 Commonwealth on the western 33 feet of the lot, and when they sold Jessie Draper the lot to the east, they specified that only a single-family dwelling could be built at 297 Commonwealth and that no bay or bow could be built within ten feet of 303 Commonwealth.